-Division FZ is now participating in Online Scheduling, E-filing, and E-mail Service.
-The following email addresses should be used for e-mail service to the Court:
+Division FZ is participating in Online Scheduling and E-filing.
+The following email address should be used for e-mail communication to the Court's assistant for scheduling and other administrative purposes: CAD-DivisionFZ@pbcgov.org.

 Uniform Motion Calendar (UMC)

 - Tuesday through Thursday, 8:45 a.m. – 9:30 a.m., in Courtroom 3.
 Scheduling is between the parties or pro se litigant.
-The hearings are not scheduled with the judicial assistant, or online.
-You can check Judge Ticktin's Suspension Calendar .
+The hearings are not scheduled with the judicial assistant.
 Parties will be heard on a first come, first serve basis (please sign in with the courtroom deputy).

 - Ten (10) minutes allotted (5 minutes per side)